• Skip to primary navigation

 How to make it

 To make this sauerkraut and kielbasa recipe you will need a large skillet or saute pan.
 Set the skillet over medium heat and add the butter.
-Once melted, place your onions in the pan and saute until tender and beginning to turn golden brown, then add the sausage to the skillet as well.
+Once melted, place your onions in the pan and saute until tender and beginning to turn golden brown, then add the sausage to the skillet in an even layer as well.
 Continue to cook the sausage and onion mixture until the kielbasa has browned and cooked through.

 The last step is to add the sauerkraut to the sausage mixture, along with the brown sugar and mustard.
 Stir the sauerkraut mixture together and let cook until the liquid has mostly cooked out.
 Approximately five minutes.
 Serve with rye bread and a fresh salad.